emaldonadocruz/Publication_figure_style/README.md

 # Publication figure style

 Very basic repository with the figure style I use for publications.
-This repository also includes example code to create this figures
+This repository also includes example code to create an example

 Usage